morgandonze/Paratrooper/README.md

 ## 📁 File Structure

-Your tasks are stored in `~/home/tasks.md` with this simplified, flexible organization:
+Your tasks are stored in `~/home/0-inbox/tasks.md` (configurable) with this simplified, flexible organization:

 ```markdown
 # DAILY